ivan-guerra/programmador.com/src/content/blog/sol-loves-to-cheat.md

 Some tasks were clearly improved, others had regressed.

-_I reached out to OpenAI, and they mentioned GPT-5.6 was being tested, but confirmed the request IDs from my calls all hit GPT-5.5._

 The next day, GPT-5.6 Sol was [announced](https://openai.com/index/previewing-gpt-5-6-sol/).

+_I reached out to OpenAI, and they mentioned GPT-5.6 was being tested, but confirmed my request IDs all hit GPT-5.5_

 Interestingly, Terminal Bench 2.1 was the only coding-related benchmark they initially shared, showing **88.8%** on GPT-5.6 Sol and **91.9%** on Sol Ultra.

-Sol Ultra, similar to my setup, uses subagents to do work, though in my testing it's quite a bit more token-heavy than most people want/need for the majority of their tasks.
+Sol Ultra spawns parallel subagents to do work, though in my testing it's quite a bit more token-heavy than most people want/need for the majority of their tasks.

 In either case, I was excited to see the new frontier!

 ## Steering

-GPT-5.6 is a much harder to steer.
+GPT-5.6 is much harder to steer.

 Switching from 5.5 to 5.6 made my harness drop in effectiveness.
 Things that were easy to do before, were now much more difficult.